PensionBee/ddd-workshop/README.md

   // STEP 1: Validate the incoming command data const data = commandDataSchema.parse(commandData)

-  // STEP 2: Use the command data to fetch relevant system 'state', i.e. existing entities and data necessary to process the command const state = {
+  // STEP 2: Use the command data to fetch relevant system 'state', i.e. existing entities necessary to process the command const state = {
     invoice: await invoiceRepository.findById(data.invoiceId),
   }

-  // STEP 3: Use the command data and fetched state to 'derive an outcome' const outcome = deriveOutcome(data, state) // 'deriveOutcome' captures all the business logic in one place
+  // STEP 3: Use the command data and fetched state to 'derive an outcome'
+  // 'deriveOutcome' contains all the business logic in one place - we'll dive into this below. const outcome = deriveOutcome(data, state)

   // STEP 4: For 'success outcomes', update the state of the system switch (outcome.type) {
-    case 'INVOICE_PAID': // A success outcome: The full invoice balance was paid off await basketRepository.save({
+    case 'INVOICE_PAYMENT_PENDING':
+      await basketRepository.save({
         ...state.invoice, // The existing invoice
-        status: outcome.payload.status, // Probably something like "Paid"
-        remainingBalance: outcome.payload.remainingBalance, // Likely zero
-      })
-      break
-    case 'INVOICE_PARTIALLY_PAID': // A success outcome: Some of the outstanding invoice balance was paid off await basketRepository.save({
-        ...state.invoice, // The existing invoice
-        status: outcome.payload.status, // Probably something like "Partially Paid"
+        status: outcome.payload.status, // Probably something like "Payment Pending" })
-        remainingBalance: outcome.payload.remainingBalance, // Likely non-zero
-      })
       break
   }